 The local NHS Trust and University study teams will use your contact details to contact you about the research study and deliver the study treatment allocated to you.
 They will keep identifiable information about you from this study in accordance with their local policy.
 Data protection regulation provides you with control over your personal data and how it is used.
 When you agree to your information being used in research, however, some of those rights may be limited in order for the research to be reliable and accurate.

-If you would like further information about your rights with respect to your personal data please contact the Data Protection Officer via: https://compliance.web.ox.ac.uk/individual-rights where you will find contact details for the University of Oxford's Information Compliance Team.
+Further information about your rights with respect to your personal data is available at: https://compliance.web.ox.ac.uk/individual-rights